 Retained by ART for the re-named F2 championship, Sergey had a difficult season, finishing the year 20th overall scoring just 9 points over the course of the year, while teammates Nobuharu Matsushita and Alexander Albon finished 6th and 10th.

 In addition to F1, Sergey took part in the post Bahrain and Abu Dhabi tests with Renault as well as four FP1 sessions, even finding time to contest the Le Mans 24 Hours with SMP Racing, finishing 16th in class and 33rd overall.

 Towards the end of 2017, at a time Robert Kubica was involved in a shoot-out with Paul di Resta for the Williams seat alongside Lance Stroll, some sections of the media claimed that Sergey was also under consideration.

-On 16 January, Williams confirmed that Sergey would indeed partner Stroll, and while the Grove outfit insisted the deal was all about the Russian's talent, most believe it was more about the sponsorship package he brings.
+On 16 January, Williams confirmed that Sergey would indeed partner Stroll, and while the Grove outfit insisted the deal was all about the Russian's talent, most believed it was more about the sizeable sponsorship package he brought.

-Up until now, Sergey has done little to convince.
-Providing Williams can give him a decent chassis that might change.
-With many still unsure of Lance Stroll, the Russian will also have a good benchmark by which to measure himself.
+Previously, Sergey has done little to convince.
+However, providing Williams could give him a decent chassis that might change.
+With many still unsure of Stroll, the Russian would also have a basic benchmark by which to measure himself.

 Unfortunately, so poor was the FW41 - a fact which seemingly became apparent to the team on the first morning of testing - that it would be wrong to judge either Sergey or Stroll on the basic evidence.